-The accompanying condensed consolidated financial statements include the accounts of OrthoPediatrics Corp. and its wholly-owned subsidiaries, OrthoPediatrics US Distribution Corp., OrthoPediatrics EU Limited, OrthoPediatrics AUS PTY LTD, OrthoPediatrics NZ Limited, OP EU B.V. and OP Netherlands B.V. (collectively, the "Company," "we," "our" or "us").
+The accompanying condensed consolidated financial statements include the accounts of OrthoPediatrics Corp. and its wholly-owned subsidiaries, OrthoPediatrics US Distribution Corp., OrthoPediatrics EU Limited, OrthoPediatrics AUS PTY LTD, OrthoPediatrics NZ Limited, OP EU B.V., and OP Netherlands B.V., Vilex in Tennessee, Inc., and Orthex, LLC (collectively, the "Company," "we," "our" or "us").
 All intercompany balances and transactions have been eliminated.